octue/octue-sdk-python/docs/source/asking_questions.rst

 Retrieving answers to asynchronous questions
 ============================================
-To retrieve results and other events from the processing of a question later, make sure you have the permissions to access to event store and run:
+To retrieve results and other events from the processing of a question later, make sure you have the permissions to access the event store and run:

 .. code-block:: python